 The six NUASU Liberation Officers work to ensure that the voices of minority groups are heard on campus.
 They support and campaign to improve the welfare of students at NUA, and run campaigns to raise awareness of issues affecting students’ lives.

 Liberation Officers sit on the NUASU Steering Committee, are invited to attend some University meetings and have constant contact with the Students’ Union President.
 Liberation Officers aim to ensure that NUA and NUASU’s actions do not unfairly exclude, neglect or discriminate against any section of the student body.

-Liberation Officers are elected into the positions every April ready for the academic year to start in September.
+Liberation Officers are elected into the positions every Spring ready for the academic year to start in September.